 The Australian Logrunner is a small, robust, ground-dwelling rainforest bird, with a short and sturdy bill, short wings and tail has spines at the end.
 They are often seen in pairs or small family parties, scratching with their large, strong feet through the leaf litter, using their tail as a prop.

 The Australian Logrunner is a small, robust, ground-dwelling bird, with a short and sturdy bill.
 The short wings are rounded and the short, broad tail has obvious spines at the end.
-Adult male birds have a grey face and sides, and are white underneath, olive-rufous above, with grey bars across the wing.
+Adult male birds have a larger grey face, and are white underneath, olive-rufous above, with grey bars across the wing.
 Adult females are similar but have an orange-rufous throat.

 The Australian Logrunner has a loud, far-carrying call that sounds like ‘be-kweek-kweek-kweek-kweek’.
 Bird call recorded by: Fred Van Gessel

-The Australian Logrunner is found on the east coast of New South Wales and Queensland, from near Canberra to north of Brisbane.
-It is uncommon in southern New South Wales.
+The Australian Logrunner is found on the east coast of New South Wales and Queensland, from near Wollongong to north of Brisbane

 The Australian Logrunner inhabits rainforests and adjacent moist eucalypt forests where it is seen almost exclusively on the forest floor.